 Everywhere is within walking distance as the land is flat and the city is compact.
-The very heart of the city is closed to traffic and has great retail shopping along with attractive gardens, seating and sculpture - enjoy your shopping and then take a seat and enjoy some 'people-watching'.
+The heart of the city is closed to vehicle traffic and has attractive gardens, seating and sculpture.
+Visit Quality Street for a great choice of casual dining options and shopping.

-The Whangārei Growers Market offers an abundance of locally grown produce along with preserves, honey, eggs, beef, flowers and more.
-It's held from 6am to 10.30am every Saturday at Water Street.
+The Whangārei Growers Market, held 6am to 10.30am every Saturday at Water Street, offers an abundance of locally grown produce along with preserves, honey, eggs, beef, flowers and more.

 Take a walk or jump on your bike